How are standards made?

 Most British Standards are developed at an international level, either through organizations that work globally (i.e. ISO and IEC) or just within Europe (i.e. CEN, CENELEC and ETSI).
 BSI is closely involved with these organizations at all levels and its technical committees almost always nominate members to participate in the development of international standards.

-Adoption entails giving the special status of “British Standard” (BS) which indicates that the standard has been developed according to the principles set out in BS 0.
+Adoption includes giving the special status of “British Standard” (BS) which indicates that the standard has been developed according to the principles set out in BS 0.

 We also develop British Standards entirely within the UK, covering subjects not covered by international standardization.